NRCar/P5/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The compuation time of the pipeline was large  and still produced false positives.
 The pipeline also identified the cars on the road on the other side with traffic in the opposite direction.
-Overall it doesnt seem to be something that can be used for real time detection.
+Overall it doesnt seem to be something that can be used for real time detection... perhaps using a CNN might be something to explore if that is our goal